 The latest information from AFIO.

 Interview of Sunday, 02 November 2025 of author Robert Kim on the Five Kim Brothers.
-This is part 1 of a 2 part series available for members only.
+This is part 1 of a 2 part series available for public viewing.

 The OSS Society hosted its William J. Donovan Award® Dinner - the preeminent annual gathering of the US intelligence and special operations communities - in Washington, DC, on October 18, 2025.
 A sold-out crowd of 700 people filled the ballroom at the Ritz-Carlton for the 36th presentation of the award since its inception in 1961.